ianlancaster/react-native-web-quickstart/README.md

 ## Features

 This repository includes many helpful features including:
-* A comprehensive testing suite (react native too!)
+* A comprehensive testing suite
 * JS standard code style
 * Linting and testing pre-commit hooks
-* My own killer abstraction of Redux
+* A nice abstraction of Redux
 * Redux dev tools integration and logger
 * Prebuilt navigation drawer
 * react-native-router-flux for native and react plain route for web